jpchateau/Interactive-Image/README.md

 ## Philosophy

-This tool is not just a means to create rich media contents.
+This library is not just a means to create rich media contents.
 It focuses on code quality and cares about web performances.

 ## License